 - Don’t underestimate the power of a ‘Thank you’

-Much of this may seem like common sense that you apply every day.
-However, formalising this into a process requires that you effectively communicate and where appropriate record the activity so that it can be referred back to in the monitoring and review steps.
+Formalising Performance Management into a process requires effective communication, and where appropriate, activity records so that it can be referred back to in the monitoring and review steps.
 Bringing this all together will give you a highly effective performance management process that can drive productivity, aid in retention and increase engagement.